mjvw/mjvw.github.io-src/content/pages/about.md

 Other areas of study and research are European Environmental Law and Gambling Regulation within the Member States vis-a-vis Regulation by the Union.
 However, music of all genres, culinary exploits, Islay single malts, watches and most importantly, shelves upon stacks upon piles of books are the non-legal things that keep me going.
 Please feel free to click on any of the links to see my life, c.v. or current research.
 - - -
 Although I don't have a wide online presence, having given up twitter and facebook.
-But feel free to contact me through [email](blog@fastmail.fm "email") or [linkedin](https://www.linkedin.com/in/matthijsvanwolferen/ "LinkedIn").
+But feel free to contact me through email (blog<at>fastmail.fm) or [linkedin](https://www.linkedin.com/in/matthijsvanwolferen/ "LinkedIn").